 It’s crucial for a business to have an eCommerce platform to be able to compete with other retail businesses.
 If your eCommerce business isn’t able to sell online, you won’t be maximizing your revenue.
 On top of that, eCommerce businesses have seen an upward surge after the pandemic.
 The revolutionary and transformative use of technology has led us into an era where we are immersed in social media, gadgets, and the internet as we’ve never been before.
 For all of those reasons, many successful businesses have decided to embrace the online market and are seeking opportunities to improve sales in this way.

 With many brick-and-mortar businesses wanting to enter the eCommerce arena, AI is becoming a substantial part of the business world.
 It’s also boosting engagement and interaction with digital touchpoints.
-We’re witnessing firsthand that implementing AI in your eCommerce website can boost your sales and improve your efficiency and productivity in operations.
+We’re witnessing firsthand that implementing AI for eCommerce websites can boost your sales and improve your efficiency and productivity in operations.

-Top 5 ways AI can benefit your eCommerce business
+Top 5 benefits of AI in eCommerce for your business

 A survey by HubSpot stated that 63% of clients don’t even know that they use AI technologies.
 This shows that you can deploy AI for your eCommerce site indirectly or without even really knowing it.
-Here are the top five benefits of deploying AI in your eCommerce business:
+Here are the top five benefits of implementing AI solutions for eCommerce with examples:

 eCommerce virtual assistants (VAs) are chatbots that use language processing and machine learning technologies to understand customer queries and offer the needed support accordingly.
 This is not new to us anymore.
 We’re all well versed with Google Assistant, Amazon's Alexa, and Apple’s Siri. eCommerce businesses prioritize using virtual assistants because they’re active 24/7 and can handle queries effortlessly.
 Importantly, this improves a business’s scalability, too.
 Virtual assistants can perform several tasks ranging from product research to listing to handling inventory.
 For customers, VAs represent easy and quick access to information and assistance.